Spottyfriend/communism/recs.md

 ## History

-## Various
+## General

 [The Communist Manifesto (written 1848, translated 1888)](https://blackwells.co.uk/bookshop/product/The-Communist-Manifesto-by-Karl-Marx-author-Friedrich-Engels-author-Samuel-Moore-translator/9780141397986) *Introductory.* **56 pages / 1 hours and 38 minutes.**

-[The Conquest of Bread (written 1892, translated 1907)](https://blackwells.co.uk/bookshop/product/The-Conquest-of-Bread-by-Petr-Alekseevich-Kropotkin-author-David-Priestland-writer-of-added-commentary/9780141396118) *Introductory*. **221 pages / 7 hours and 30 minutes.**
+[The Conquest of Bread (written 1892, translated 1907)](https://blackwells.co.uk/bookshop/product/The-Conquest-of-Bread-by-Petr-Alekseevich-Kropotkin-author-David-Priestland-writer-of-added-commentary/9780141396118) *Introductory*. **221 pages / 6 hours.** A critique of feudalism and capitalism and an a proposal for a communist society.